 - a derogation or exemption applies.

 Adequate Protection.
 Where personal data is being transferred to a third country (or a territory or one or more specified sectors within that third country, or the international organization in question) which the Commission has decided ensures adequate level of protection, personal data can be transferred without any specific authorisation.
+One important point to note is that the US is not on the Commission list of countries providing adequate protection, although they do have the EU/US Privacy Shield in place, which operates in the same way, for US organisations that have signed up to it.

 Appropriate Safeguards.
 Cross Border transfers are also permitted where appropriate safeguards have been provided by the controller or processor and on condition that enforceable data subject rights and effective legal remedies for the data subject are available.
 Such appropriate safeguards are set out in Article 46 and include a legally binding and enforceable instrument between public authorities or bodies, binding corporate rules for transfers within a corporate group (as set out in Article 47 of the GDPR), standard data protection classes adopted by the Commission or a supervisory authority, an approved code of conduct or an approved certification mechanism (the latter two applicable only when they are alongside binding and enforceable commitments of the controller or processor in the third country to apply the appropriate safeguards, including as regards data subjects' rights.)